 The purpose of this work is to elucidate the effect of the multiband structure of the valence band on the single-- and two--hole wave functions of Si and Ge confined states.
-We consider the case of horizontal electrostatically--defined DQDs, where tunneling takes place within a given quantum well and across a smooth barrier, modulated by top gates.
-We determine the single-- and two--hole states for a model DQD potential within a six--band $\boldsymbol{k} \cdot \boldsymbol{p}$ envelope--function approach combined with the Configuration--Interaction (CI) scheme for the diagonalization of the two--hole interacting Hamiltonian.
+We consider electrostatically--defined DQDs, where tunneling takes place within a given quantum well and across a smooth barrier, modulated by top gates.
+The single-- and two--hole states are determined for a model DQD potential within a six--band $\boldsymbol{k} \cdot \boldsymbol{p}$ envelope--function approach combined with the Configuration--Interaction (CI) scheme for the diagonalization of the two--hole interacting Hamiltonian.
 The numerical results are taken as the benchmark and the starting point for an effective representation in terms of an analytical model.
-The latter is inspired by the Hubbard model, where the two QDs play the role of the atomic sites, and two Kramers--degenerate spin--orbital states for each QD are included.
-Crucially, we take into account the band structure of each of these spin--orbitals (simplified to four bands), which allows to obtain analytical expressions for the single-- and two--hole eigenstates of the model, from which it is possible to analyze their spin content as well as their dependence on the single--dot orbital wave functions.
+The latter is inspired by the Hubbard model, with the two QDs playing the role of the atomic sites and two Kramers--degenerate single--hole spin--orbital states for each QD.
+Crucially, the band structure of each of these spin--orbitals allows us to derive analytical expressions for both the two--hole eigenstates and the reduced spin states.
 We find that the two--hole states are non--trivial mixtures of spinors with different values of the total spin $J$ and its third component $M$.
-The predictions of the model are checked against the numerical modeling and reveal a very good agreement; this is our first main result.
-The band mixing occurring in the two--hole states, that we have unveiled, needs to be carefully taken into account when devising algorithms based on the spin--Pauli blockade in Si/Ge DQD hole qubits.
+As a central result, the predictions of the Hubbard model are checked against the numerical modeling and reveal a very good agreement.